 Pool and Spa:

-Phase 1 does not allow public pools and spas to reopen.
-Phase 2 does allow public pools and spas to reopen with certain conditions.
+Phase 1 and 2 allow public pools and spas to reopen with certain conditions.
 Pools and spas will be listed under “Outdoor Recreation and Travel” in the released documents.

 Cleaning Guidance for Hotels and Motels After Possible COVID-19 Occupancy